jaspertc-cheanue/notes/README.md

 Secondly, planning ahead is crucial.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to tackle them.
 It will also help to keep you organized and on track with your goals.
  3. Finally, stay organised.
 Use tools like task managers, calendars, notes, etc. to help keep track of your progress and make sure you don't forget anything important.
 Organizing yourself and your workspace will lead to a more enjoyable and efficient work environment.

+# 2023-12-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are most important and focus on them first.
+By prioritizing your tasks and starting with the most critical ones, you can ensure that your time is well spent and you are making progress towards your goals.

+Secondly, planning ahead is crucial.
+Before beginning a new project or task, take the time to think through the steps involved and create a plan.
+Knowing what you need to do and when to accomplish it can help prevent last-minute panic and ensure a smoother process.
+Planning also helps you stay focused and makes it easier to track your progress.